 Well, that depends.
 If you are a renter, you will probably need to get your landlord's permission in writing before purchasing and installing an alarm system.
 Your landlord might have restrictions due to privacy issues and aesthetic concerns.
 So, be sure to ask first.

 Yes, in most cases.
 A lot of insurance companies will offer up to a 20 percent discount on their homeowners insurance policies if you install a security system, regardless of whether or not it's a DIY system.
-However, the discount will probably be less if you skip the monitoring.
+However, the discount will probably be less if you don’t get professional monitoring.

 There isn't a right or wrong answer to this question.
 It really depends on your particular situation.
-So, it's best to look over the pros and cons of each, as well as review the side-by-side brand comparisons, your available tools, skill set, and budget to determine which route is best for you.
+So, it's best to look over the pros and cons of each.
+Both types of security systems can keep your home safe, though.

 Features of DIY Home Security Systems